grurniClasses/bot-hacakthon-wave_party_bot/README.md

 # 🚧 YOUR BOT NAME HERE

 ## The Team

-- 🚧 Participant 1 Name
+- 🚧 Participant 1 - Sara
-- 🚧 Participant 2 Name
+- 🚧 Participant 2 - Ayala
-- 🚧 Participant 3 Name
+- 🚧 Participant 3 - Igor

 ## About this bot